mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    kubectl get Application -n argocd
    ```

    In case you're prompted to manually navigate to `http://localhost:8000/` in your browser, go ahead and do that.
-Log in to Zitadel.
-Then come back to the command line terminal and you should see the requested application info displayed in the terminal. <!-- EDITORIAL COMMENT: Try logging in as non-admin to see what happens. -->
+Log in to Zitadel as the admin user.
+Then come back to the command line terminal and you should see the requested application info displayed in the terminal.

 1. Verify if all pods are running: